 Other physical findings associated with but not diagnostic of MVP include hypomastia, pectus excavatum, straight back syndrome, and a narrow anteroposterior chest diameter.

-MVP is most often caused by idiopathic myxomatous degeneration of the mitral valve and chordae tendineae.
+Mitral valve prolapse is most often caused by idiopathic myxomatous degeneration of the mitral valve and chordae tendineae.

 Mitral regurgitation (MR) is the most common complication.